 Students who enroll in a credit course for credit and later decide to audit the course shall file an approved academic petition with the Registrar's Office no later than three weeks prior to the end of the term in which the course is taken and no later than two weeks prior to the end of a summer term.
 Students who request to change from credit to audit must be passing the course at the time the request is made and upon approval must continue to attend classes.
-No refund will be granted unless the student changes from credit to audit in the first four weeks of classes (first two weeks of a summer term), according to the normal refund policy.
+No refund will be granted unless the student changes from credit to audit in the first four weeks of classes, according to the normal refund policy.